jnigri/essays/content/How to learn a new language?.md

 ---
 *Caveat*
 *This below doesn't apply if you are new at programming.*
-*If you are new at programming, pick a language and build small things first.*
+*If you are, pick a language and build small things first.*

 Read the language specification from cover to cover.
 Then read the standard library from cover to cover.